LACNetNetworks/java-web3j-sample/README.md

 # README

 ## Overview
-This Java program interacts with an Ethereum-based private blockchain network using Web3j.
+This Java program interacts with an LACNet Ethereum-based blockchain network using Web3j.
 It connects to the network, creates and signs a transaction, and sends it to a smart contract.
 Additionally, it verifies the transaction's success and decodes any potential revert reasons.

 ## Features
 - Connects to a private Ethereum network via Web3j.